 Strategic Themes Strategic Action Focus Areas Performance Indicators Leadership Communication channels, including regular meetings are in place to enable staff (and Directors) to be informed and have opportunity for input.
 The Board's strategic importance is advocated to all levels of government and other stakeholders in building relationships through participation at relevant forums as opportunities arise.
 Annual performance reviews reveal high job satisfaction levels among staff.
-Risk Risks and strategies for their mitigation are identified and regularly reviewed.
-Governance and other relevant factors.
-Budget, operational plan and strategic plan ar regularly reviewed for achievement of perform indicators.
-Strategic, collaborative rabbit control is prom via participation in other agencies' planning processes.
-The policy suite is reviewed annually and as required, in response to changing legislation, risk and other relevant factors.
+Risk management Risks and strategies for their mitigation are identified and regularly reviewed.
+Governance Policy & planning The policy suite is reviewed annually and as required, in response to changing legislation, risk and other relevant factors.
 Budget, operational plan and strategic plan are regularly reviewed for achievement of performance indicators.
 Strategic, collaborative rabbit control is promoted via participation in other agencies' planning processes.
 Maintain data on the extent of rabbits within and beyond the DDMRB operational area, and the beneficiaries of our work.
 Accountability Annual reporting and audit requirements met.
 Emerging issues communicated to the Board and included in the risk management framework.
 Workforce capability Staffing structure meets operational requirements and provides for succession in the context of an aging workforce.
 Position descriptions align with roles and responsibilities and are regularly reviewed.
 Annual staff performance review process implemented.
 Training needs identified and actioned.
-Partnerships Operational Plan Actions 1 & 2 Asset Management Fence maintenance Fence renewal Resourcing Operational Plan Actions 3, 4, 5 & 6 Compliance Table 1 - Strategies 2 Control Data Communication Operational Plan Actions 1, 7 & 8
+Partnerships Operational Plan Actions 1 & 2 Asset Management Fence maintenance Fence renewal Resourcing Operational Plan Actions 3, 4, 5 & 6 Compliance Control Data Communication Operational Plan Actions 1, 7 & 8